MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 ## Example

-Refer to the [[reliable web app pattern for .NET](https://learn.microsoft.com/en-us/azure/architecture/web-apps/guides/reliable-web-app/dotnet/apply-pattern) for an example of using many of the patterns discussed in this article and a [[reference implementation]{.underline}](https://github.com/Azure/reliable-web-app-pattern-dotnet) hosted in GitHub.
+Refer to the [reliable web app pattern for .NET](https://learn.microsoft.com/en-us/azure/architecture/web-apps/guides/reliable-web-app/dotnet/apply-pattern) for an example of using many of the patterns discussed in this article and a [reference implementation](https://github.com/Azure/reliable-web-app-pattern-dotnet) hosted in GitHub.

 ## Related links